The slogan “proudly South African” was everywhere: on billboards, on the back of cars, in shopping markets, on T-shirts, on vuvuzelas.

 Cultural grace.
 The ability to look beyond culture and patriotism to see everyone as our equal under God.

 Cultural grace helps us to see others through God-lenses.

-Cultural grace enables us to see beyond the “faults” of the cultural practices or the “frustrating” attitudes of the people of our resident country.
+Cultural grace enables us to see beyond the faults of the cultural practices or the frustrating attitudes of the people in our country of residence.
 Through cultural grace, we begin to see things through God-lenses, and, before long, we begin to feel nothing but love for even those we are at most variance with.